Manuela P. Mulondo: Career

 From January 2008 to January 2009, Pacutho was a Marketing Assistant for People Performance Group, a human resource consulting firm in Kampala, Uganda and in January 2008 to April 2012, she worked as the Creative director in the Children's Ministry at Watoto Church.

-She joined Bank of Africa Uganda as a brand manager in April 2012 till April of 2014, when she was then elevated to Assistant Manager Marketing and Communications a position she held from to January 2016, before being promoted to Manager Marketing and Communications.She served as Manager from to June 2016, after which she resigned to focus on her private business.
+She joined Bank of Africa Uganda as a brand manager in April 2012 till April 2014, when she was then elevated to Assistant Manager Marketing and Communications a position she held from to January 2016, before being promoted to Manager Marketing and Communications.
+She served as Manager from to June 2016, after which she resigned to focus on her private business.

-She is the founder and CEO of The cradle is a child care started in 2014.
+She is the founder and CEO of The cradle child care which started in 2014.
 Four years later scaled its business to the Cradle Care Mobile App.
 As of 2021, she had up to 100 clients.
-In February 2021,as a safety precaution against COVID-19, it shutdown and reopened in January 2022, and 5 months later, grew to two branches.
+In February 2021, as a safety precaution against COVID-19, it shutdown and reopened in January 2022, and 5 months later, grew to two branches.